Park Policies & Rules

 - West Hills

-The Owatonna Park and Recreation Department believes that tobacco use in the proximity of children and adults engaging or watching youth sports at City of Owatonna owned or operated facilities is detrimental to their health and can be offensive to those using such facilities.
-Furthermore the Owatonna Park and Recreation Department believes parents, leaders, coaches, and officials are role models for youth and can have a positive effect on the lifestyle choices they make.
+The Owatonna Parks and Recreation Department believes that tobacco use in the proximity of children and adults engaging or watching youth sports at City of Owatonna owned or operated facilities is detrimental to their health and can be offensive to those using such facilities.
+Furthermore the Owatonna Parks and Recreation Department believes parents, leaders, coaches, and officials are role models for youth and can have a positive effect on the lifestyle choices they make.